 The VIM Model emphasizes the use of retired medical professionals and community volunteers in an inclusive, welcoming environment.
 VIM’s “Culture of Caring” recognizes the strengths of those in need and respects their dignity.
 VIM clinics offer their services free of charge to patients and do not bill third party payers.
-Clinics have a high success rate; only a handful of the 110 clinics that have been developed have closed.
-Others are no longer free but continue to provide quality health care to low income patients.
+Clinics have a high success rate; 90% of the 110 clinics that have been developed continue to provide quality health care to the medically underserved in their communities.

 “May we have eyes to see those rendered invisible and excluded,

 Open arms and hearts to reach out and include them,

 Healing hands to touch their lives with love,

 Jack B. McConnell, M.D.

 VIM clinics provide general primary care and patient education programs.
 Hypertension, diabetes, mental health issues, and obesity are the most frequently treated diseases in VIM clinics.
 Specialized services in many clinics range from pediatrics and dentistry to ophthalmology and counseling.
 For every dollar invested in the VIM national office, the ROI is nearly $72 in direct patient care provided in local communities.